timelessco/next-ts-app-template/.github/DEVELOPMENT.md

 ## Building the project

-To build the project to a production environment, you can use the
+You can use the below command to build the production-ready version of the project.
+This will create a **`.next`** directory with the compiled code and static assets.

 ```bash
 pnpm build
 ```

-to build the production-ready version of the project.
-This will create a **`.next`** directory with the compiled code and static assets.

 Run the above built application locally using